1997–98 NHL season

-The 1997–98 NHL season was the 81st regular season of the National Hockey League.
+The 1997–98 NHL season was the 81st regular season of the National Hockey League (NHL).
+For the first time, there was a break in the regular season to allow NHL players join their respective national hockey teams competing at the Winter Olympics.
+The Hartford Whalers relocated to North Carolina, becoming the Carolina Hurricanes.
 The Stanley Cup champions were the Detroit Red Wings, who swept the Washington Capitals in four games.

 League business

+Approval of four expansion teams

 On June 25, 1997, the National Hockey League approved of four expansion franchises for Nashville, Atlanta, Columbus, and Saint Paul expanding the league to 30 teams by 2000.
 These franchises became the Nashville Predators in 1998, the Atlanta Thrashers in 1999, and the Columbus Blue Jackets and Minnesota Wild in 2000.

-This was the first season for the Carolina Hurricanes, who were previously known as the Hartford Whalers.
-The Hurricanes played their home games at the Greensboro Coliseum Complex, a temporary home while awaiting the construction of their permanent home arena in Raleigh.
-They would remain in the Northeast Division until realignment the following season.
-It would be another 14 years before another NHL team would relocate.

-This was the first season for Buffalo Sabres coach Lindy Ruff, who until the 2012–13 season was the longest-tenured NHL coach.